icinganalysis/icinganalysis.github.io/content/Heated Probes.md

 - Boelter, L. M. K., Martinelli, R. C., Romie, F. E., and Morrin, E. H.: An Investigation of Aircraft Heaters, Part XVIII - A Design Manual for Exhaust Gas and Air Heat Exchangers.
 NACA-ARR-5A06, 1945. [digital.library.unt.edu](https://digital.library.unt.edu/ark:/67531/metadc279599/m1/3/)
 - Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA-TR-831, 1945.
 (Formerly NACA-ARR-4I11a.) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930091908)
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 - Katz, R. E., and Cunningham, R. M.: Aircraft Icing Instruments.
-Instruments for Measuring Atmospheric Factors Related to Ice Fornation on Airplanes - II.
+Instruments for Measuring Atmospheric Factors Related to Ice Formation on Airplanes - II.
 Dept. Meteorology, M.I.T., March 1948.
 (Final Rep. under Air Force Contract No. W-33-038-ac-14165, July 1,.
 1945-Dec.
 31, 1947.)
 - Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082528)
 - Lewis, William, Kline, Dwight B., and Steinmetz, Charles P.: A Further Investigation of the Meteorological Conditions Conducive to Aircraft Icing.
 NACA-TN-1424, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068854)
 - Kline, Dwight B.: Investigation of Meteorological Conditions Associated with Aircraft Icing in Layer-Type Clouds for 1947-48 Winter.
 NACA-TN-1793, 1949. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082468)